ttappr/rust-linked-list/README.md

 It's a good start, and has many features, but it's nowhere as complete as objects in `std::collections`.
 Feel free to make extensions.
 Feel free to modify and extend it if you find it useful.

-The approach that I found simplifies implementing node based data structures ivolves a tight relationship between the nodes of the structure and the structure itself, along with the `Deref` and `DerefMut` traits.
+The approach that I found simplifies implementing node based data structures in Rust ivolves a tight relationship between the nodes of the structure and the structure itself, along with the `Deref` and `DerefMut` traits.
 Each node of the linked list is both a `Node` and a `LinkedList`.
 The variant `Empty` represents an empty list, and the `Filled` variant is a list with nodes.